 Frequency of DHMSM EHR accuracy checks are not reported to AEP-C. VA clinicians and AEP-C contractors in direct contact with patients manage / monitor the information included in the patient's profile.
-The Veterans'

-Version Date: May 1, 2021 Page 6 of 31 identifying information is checked for accuracy by the VA clinicians and is cross-referenced with VA information.
+The Veterans' identifying information is checked for accuracy by the VA clinicians and is cross-referenced with VA information.